Optimal transport and unitary orbits in C*-algebras: Transporting measures

 \end{definition}

 Recall that a \emph{Peano continuum} is a compact, connected, locally connected metric space, or, equivalently, a continuous image of $[0,1]$.
-For such a space $X$ and $\mu,\nu\in\mathcal{M}_g(X)$ there exists a continuous surjection $h:X\to X$ such that $h_*\nu=\mu$ (see for example \cite[Corollary 9.7.3]{Bogachev:2007aa}).
+For such a space $X$ and $\mu,\nu\in\mathcal{M}_g(X)$ there exists a homeomorphism $h\colon X\to X$ such that $h_*\nu=\mu$ (see for example \cite[Corollary 9.7.3]{Bogachev:2007aa}).
 For some applications in the sequel, such as Theorem~\ref{main1}, a continuous surjection will be good enough.
 That said, if $X$ is a topological manifold then homeomorphisms certainly are on the table.
 This is the content of the Oxtoby--Ulam Theorem \cite{Oxtoby:1941aa}.
 At least in this case, then, we are optimising over a nonempty set.
-One way of looking at the Oxtoby--Ulam Theorem is that, for a fixed $\nu\in\mathcal{M}^\partial_g(X)$ the map
+One way of looking at the Oxtoby--Ulam Theorem is that, for a fixed $\nu\in\mathcal{M}^\partial_g(X)$, the map

 is surjective.
-Here, $\mathcal{H}^\partial(X)$ denotes the set of homeomorphisms of $X$ that fix its boundary $\partial X$, and $\mathcal{M}_g^\partial(X)$ consists of those measures in $\mathcal{M}_g(X)$ that are zero on $\partial X$.
-It was shown in \cite[Theorem 3.3]{Fathi:1980aa} that $\pi$ has a continuous section, at least if one restricts to measures having the same zero sets as $\nu$.
+Here, $\mathcal{H}^\partial(X)$ denotes the set of homeomorphisms of $X$ that fix the boundary $\partial X$, and $\mathcal{M}_g^\partial(X)$ consists of those measures in $\mathcal{M}_g(X)$ that are zero on $\partial X$.
+It was shown in \cite[Theorem 3.3]{Fathi:1980aa} that $\rho$ has a continuous section, at least if one restricts to measures having the same zero sets as $\nu$.
 A 1-\emph{Lipschitz} section (with respect to the uniform metric and optimal matching distance) would imply continuous transport.
 The motivating idea of this article is that this is a reasonable demand for spaces that are sufficiently uniform.

 Below, we bring this idea to fruition for intervals, arcs and circles.
-Namely, we show that intervals and arcs admit continuous transport, and that circles admit at least \emph{approximate} continuous transport.
 These spaces are of particular interest as they provide spectra (without gaps) of self-adjoint and unitary operators in $\cs$-algebras.
-We then generalise this approach to show that every compact convex subset of $\mathbb R^n$ with non-empty interior satisfies the approximate continuous transport property.
+We then generalise this approach to show that every compact convex subset of $\mathbb R^n$ with nonempty interior satisfies the approximate continuous transport property (Theorem~\ref{balls}).
 The proof of this resembles the one for the circle, but we will treat the circle separately since it presents fewer technical difficulties.